Allen Fuller (minister)

 Allen Fuller (1798–1864) was a Massachusetts Universalist minister who responded to an 1830 request from South Carolina’s Universalists to assist in the organization and spread of Universalism in the South.
 Fuller labored for 30 years for the cause of Southern Universalism.

-Early life

-Allen Fuller was born in Middleborough, Massachusetts on April 23, 1798.
-He was the seventh child of John Fuller (1754–1809) and Betsey Smith (1758–1832).

-His siblings included Elizabeth (1781–DoD), Sophia (1784–DoD), Betsy (1786–1814), John Smith (1789–1865), Sylvia (1792–1866), Consider (1795–1875), and Lauretta Ann (1809–1895).

 Education

 Although no information has been found regarding Fuller’s education, he received sufficient education to offer his services as a teacher.
 In 1822, he advertised his ability to tutor geography, mathematics, and English grammar.
 He also sold his textbook entitled Grammatical Exercises; being a plain and concise method of teaching English grammar.
 Original and selected.

 A testimonial to Fuller's teaching skills appeared in the Old Colony Memorial and Plymouth Advertiser.

 I can cheerfully recommend his method of teaching the elementary principles of the science.
 I think Mr. Fuller’s method of instructing will make the study of Grammar a pleasing exercise to young pupils, because they will understand what they are taught.